battlemesh/battlemesh-test-docs/v8/about-duplicated-packets.rst

 About duplicated packets
 ========================

-During the battlemesh v8 we uncovered a wifi driver bug.
+During the battlemesh v8 we uncovered a wifi driver bug which caused duplicated packets in certain cases.

-**...
-TODO ...**
+Here's a few graphs that show the duplicated packets that were captured:

 .. image:: ./data/results/001-20150808/1/dup-normal-summary.svg
    :target: ../_images/dup-normal-summary.svg